 This page is about Trademark Cancellation which occurs when a Petition to Cancel is filed with the Trademark Trial and Appeal Board (TTAB).
 For a TTAB case in which the trademark has not yet registered, please see our Trademark Opposition page.
 If a Notice of Opposition or Petition to Cancel has been filed against you, you may also visit our TTAB Answer page.
+If you need a trademark cancellation lawyer, please contact us.

 A Trademark Cancellation is filed with the Trademark Trial and Appeal Board after a trademark registers with the U.S. Patent and Trademark Office.
 There are a variety of acceptable reasons for trademark cancellation.
 If you want to request cancellation or are facing a cancellation request, the below covers some of the nuances of the process.